SpacingBat3/WebCord/docs/Files.md

 #### Renderer process modules (`renderer/modules/`)

-  - `capturer.ts` – contains the implementation of the
-    `desktopCapturer` interface, used for implementing a screen share support for Discord.
+  - `capturer.ts` – sends the request to `main.ts` using IPC and waits for it to respond with chosen source.

   - `cosmetic.ts` – does some cosmetic changes to the Discord website, removing from it some unnecesary content like the application